Seldom-SE/Seldom-SE.github.io/index.md

 )
 ```

-### `seldom_fn_plugin` (August 2022 - Present)
+### `seldom_fn_plugin` (August 2022 - February 2024)

 [GitHub](https://github.com/Seldom-SE/seldom_fn_plugin)

-`seldom_fn_plugin` is a small crate that improves the ergonomics of Bevy plugins by avoiding
+`seldom_fn_plugin` was a small crate that improved the ergonomics of Bevy plugins by avoiding
 them entirely.
-It's my most popular crate, despite its size.
-The example below shows a basic usage,
+It was my most popular crate, despite its size.
+The example below shows a basic
-but it can also help to avoid using `PhantomData` and making unnecessary clones.
+usage, but it can also help to avoid using `PhantomData` and making unnecessary clones.
+I no longer
+maintain it, because Bevy added a similar API upstream.

 ```rust
 // Before: